-University Laboratory School, ULS Booster Club, ULS Foundation, ULS Alumni Association, and ULS Project Graduation fundraising activities are subject to approval and if approved allowed on the school campus.
+University Laboratory School, ULS Booster Club, ULS Foundation, ULS Alumni Association, and ULS Project Graduation fundraising activities are subject to approval and if approved, allowed on the school campus.
+Students, faculty and staff are prohibited from selling goods for profit for personal gain.